ooaklee/ghatd/docs/getting-started/access-manager/README.md

 6. The user clicks `/v0/auth/verify?type=1&__t=<token>&request_url=<path>`.
 7. The bridge redirects to `/api/v1/ams/login?t=<token>&next_step=<frontend-url>`.
 8. Access Manager validates the login token, creates an authenticated session, stores it in ephemeral storage, invalidates the initial login token, sets auth cookies, and returns `200 OK` or redirects to `next_step`.

+For an active user, duplicate login-initiation requests for the same user, dashboard flag, and requested return URL are suppressed for a short cooldown window.
+The API still preserves its non-enumerating response behavior, but only the first accepted request should send an email.
+If token setup or email delivery fails before the email is accepted, the cooldown is released so a retry can send a new email.

+Client login forms should treat any successful `2xx` response from `POST /api/v1/ams/login` as "check your email", disable duplicate submits while the request is in flight, and keep the form locked once the request is accepted.
+This protects email quotas and gives users a stable transition to the check-email screen.

 Use verification type `1` when the client is tracking a pending login email.